-In the event that, having applied for the test, you fail to sit it, you may apply for a refund of the test fee.
-Please note however that any application for a refund must be made by 22 December 2020 and will be subject to a non-refundable deposit of £50.
+In the event that, having applied for the test, you do not sit it, you may apply for a refund of the test fee.
+Please note however that any application for a refund must be made by 22nd December 2022 and will be subject to a non-refundable deposit of £50.
 However, applicants who sit the Admissions Test and then withdraw will not receive a refund.